Connect with others who understand.

 Eat a Smaller Dinner

-Adjust Your Insulin Dose
+Adjust Your Medication Dose

 If you aren’t taking enough insulin to manage the rise in blood glucose that comes with your evening meal, your levels may stay high overnight.
 In some cases, taking more insulin with dinner can help.
+But be sure to discuss this with your doctor before changing your dose.

 Adjust Your Insulin Timing